Mitchell Freeway: Northern suburbs of Perth

 In the northern suburbs of Perth, most of the interchanges are standard diamond interchanges, and the rest are modified versions, which have ramps missing or replaced with loop ramps.
 The first interchange 0.9 km north-west of West Perth, is with Vincent Street and Lake Monger Drive.
 This interchange has a looped southbound entry ramp, so that Leederville Parade can join to the south side of intersection with Vincent Street and the southbound ramps.
 The northbound exit ramp terminates at Southport Street, 200 m south of Vincent Street and Lake Monger Drive.
 The freeway then proceeds northwest for 1.9 km alongside Lake Monger's eastern edge, after which there is a half diamond interchange with Powis Street, with only a northbound exit ramp and a southbound entrance ramp.
 The freeway continues north, now within the City of Stirling LGA, through Osborne Park, until it reaches Hutton Street after 2.4 km.
 There are several local roads in Osborne Park that have T-Junction intersections with the freeway ramps south of Hutton Street.
 These are McDonald Street West and Hector Street West, with the northbound exit ramp; and Cape Street, Hector Street, and McDonald Street with southbound entry ramps.
-The freeway has an 3.2 km S-curve after Hutton Street, moving to an alignment further west that does not bisect any suburbs.
+The freeway has a 3.2 km S-curve after Hutton Street, moving to an alignment further west that does not bisect any suburbs.
 The interchanges with Cedric Street on the S-curve, and Karrinyup Road at the end of the S-curve, are diamond interchanges.
 There are slight modifications to the entrance and exit ramps between these roads, which merge for 500 m, requiring traffic to weave.
+As of 2026, the Cedric Street intersection will be replaced by a diamond intersection with Stephenson Avenue.
 The curved section is the boundary between Stirling to the east of the freeway, and Osborne Park and Innaloo to the west.

 The next interchange, after 1.6 km, is with Erindale Road.
 It is another half diamond interchange, with only northbound exit and southbound entrance ramps.
 Beyond Erindale Road, the suburb to the east of the freeway is Balcatta, and 1.3 km further north is Reid Highway, with the southbound and westbound-to-northbound entry ramps looped.
 Balcatta Road joins the intersection of the southbound ramps with Reid Highway.
 Reid Highway, together with Tonkin Highway, provides a limited-access route to Perth Airport.

 North of Reid Highway, the Mitchell Freeway divides Carine to west from Hamersley to the east.
 There is no access to the next major road, Beach Road.
 It forms the border between the City of Stirling and City of Joondalup LGAs; as well as between Carine and Duncraig west of the freeway, and Hamersley and Warwick to the east.
 Warwick Road's interchange is 2.1 km north of Reid Highway.
 It is a standard diamond interchange, but weaving is required between Reid Highway and Warwick Road due to the short distance between the interchanges.
 Greenwood is located north of Warwick Road and east of the freeway.